Accounting & Tax terms explained

 Profit and Loss Account

-A financial statement that is a complete presentation of the company’s revenues, expenses and profits for a particular accounting period.
+A financial statement is a complete presentation of the company’s revenues, expenses and profits for a particular accounting period.
 Also known as the income statement, preparing a profit and loss account is essential to determine whether the company is enjoying net profits or suffering from net losses.

 Reconciliation

-The process of reconciliation refers to the comparison between two or more accounting records to ensure that the corresponding amounts are recorded correctly in position and numbers while confirming the accuracy and consistency of the records in general ledger.
+The process of reconciliation refers to the comparison between two or more accounting records to ensure that the corresponding amounts are recorded correctly in position and numbers while confirming the accuracy and consistency of the records in the general ledger.

 Retained Earnings